Xjph/SFVNetcodeFix/README.md

 Originally I expected Altimor to make a fixed version, so I didn't even start on it for about a week.
 It took about a week after that.
 However, most of that time was testing.
 I probably spent only a day or so on the actual code.

+Unfortunately, reverse engineering is a specialized skill, and I don't specialize in it.
+It would have been difficult-to-impossible for me to create this mod without the work done by Altimor to gain access to the necessary internal game state.

 ## Who are you and why should I trust you?
 (I'm not very fond of conflict.)
 Just zis guy, you know?